Call for more adaptive events at Highland Games

 A team of injured military veterans hope more of Scotland's Highland Games will start offering events for disabled athletes.

-Jim Holborn, of Wound Warriors, said only Stirling and Mey would have adaptive competitions this year.
+Jim Holborn, of Wounded Highlanders, said only Stirling and Mey would have adaptive competitions this year.

 But he added that more games organisers were interested in staging similar events.